0:00

 About Pooja Mehta:

-Pooja Mehta serves as Senior Associate of Activist Engagement at Inseparable, focused on national mental health policy, and with me on the National Board of Directors at the National Alliance on Mental Illness (NAMI).
+Pooja Mehta serves with me on the National Board of Directors at the National Alliance on Mental Illness (NAMI).
 She’s been a powerful mental health advocate since she was 19 and lives with anxiety with auditory hallucinations, depression, and lost her brother Raj to suicide in 2020.

 Hear from her on:

-- How she centers showing up as a South Asian woman in her advocacy
+- How she centers being a South Asian woman in her advocacy

-- An annual tradition in honor of Raj to foster kindness and connectedness
+- An annual tradition in honor of her brother, Raj, to foster kindness and connectedness

 Trigger warning: In this episode, we talk about death by suicide, suicidal ideation, anxiety, auditory hallucinations, and depression.